-One of the most in-demand areas of reputation management is boosting local business reputation.
-Pass or fail, business success all comes down to reputation.
+One of the most in-demand areas of reputation management is boosting local practice reputation.
+Pass or fail, practice success all comes down to reputation.

 But how do local businesses build their reputations?
 Maintain a good reputation?
 Destroy a reputation?
 Change a reputation for better or worse?